-This means that if that model were to be applied to Systems, the expected geometric return would not be adjusted for the approximately 0.75% expenses paid by the Systems.
+&lt;sup>23 This means that if that model were to be applied to Systems, the expected geometric return would not be adjusted for the approximately 0.87% expenses paid by the Systems.

-&lt;sup>18 We performed this stochastic simulation using the capital market assumptions included in the 2018 survey prepared by Horizon Actuarial Services.
-That simulation was performed using 10,000 trial outcomes of future market returns, using assumptions from 20-year arithmetic returns adjusted by 0.12% for administrative expenses, standard deviations and correlation matrix that were found in the 2018 survey that included responses from 34 investment
+&lt;sup>24 We performed this stochastic simulation using the capital market assumptions included in the 2021 survey prepared by Horizon Actuarial Services.
+That simulation was performed using 10,000 trial outcomes of future market returns, using assumptions for 20-year arithmetic returns adjusted by 0.13% for administrative expenses, standard deviations, and correlation coefficients from 39 investment advisors, as found in the 2021 survey.

-Among 178 large public retirement funds, the investment return assumption was not available for 25 of the public retirement funds in the survey data.
+&lt;sup>25 Among 209 large public retirement funds, the 2021 fiscal year investment return assumption was not available for 2 of the public retirement funds in the Public Plans Database as of March 2022.

-Public Plans Data website - Produced in partnership with the National Association of State Retirement Administrators (NASRA)
+&lt;sup>26 Public Plans Data website - Produced in partnership with the National Association of State Retirement Administrators (NASRA)

-California tend to change their economic assumptions less frequently and so may lag behind emerging practices in this area.
+investment return assumption from 2017 to 2021.
+State systems outside of California tend to change their economic assumptions less frequently and so may lag behind emerging practices in this area.

-In summary, we believe that the recommended assumption of 7.00% provides for a risk margin within the risk adjustment model and is consistent with the Systems' current practice relative to other public systems.
+In summary, we believe that the recommended assumption of 6.75% provides for an appropriate risk margin within the risk adjustment model and is consistent with the Systems' current practice relative to other public systems.